Back

 • Change your password several times a year

-6. Read carefully before requesting and approving any transaction via Secure2u.
+5. Read carefully before requesting and approving any transaction via Secure2u

-• Inform Maybank Fraud Hotline at +603 58914744 on any unauthorized transaction or any discrepancy detected
+• Inform Maybank Fraud Hotline at +603 58914744 on any unauthorised transactions or any discrepancies

 • Observe the lock icon located next to the browser’s address bar